ddttom/doc2web/docs/user-manual.md

 **Q: How does doc2web handle table formatting from DOCX documents?**
 A: doc2web now provides comprehensive table formatting with professional styling, semantic HTML structure, and accessibility features.
 Tables automatically get proper `<thead>` and `<tbody>` sections, header detection, responsive design, and modern CSS styling with borders, padding, and hover effects.

+**Q: Does doc2web properly convert italic text from DOCX documents?**
+A: Yes, doc2web now includes a comprehensive italic formatting fix that ensures all types of italic text (direct formatting, character styles, and mixed formatting) are properly converted from DOCX to HTML.
+The fix includes enhanced mammoth.js configuration, comprehensive style mapping, and validation to ensure italic formatting is preserved throughout the conversion process.

 ---